Looking for interesting things to do while visiting Banff National Park? Tackle the best hiking trails in Lake Louise.

 Plain of Six Glaciers

-Clocking in at a 14.6 kilometres return trip, the moderately challenging Plain of Six Glaciers hike can be a doozy at times.
+The moderately challenging Plain of Six Glaciers hike clocks in at a 14.6 kilometres return trip.
+And it can be a doozy at times.
 Be sure to bring along plenty of water especially in summer.

 - Distance: 14.6 kilometres (return)